 on the world wide web."

-2011: Named as one of thirty-seven inaugural members of UVA’s University Academy of Teaching "in recognition of long-term commitment to - and remarkable skill in - helping others to teach well, and in honor of exemplary expertise"
+2011: Induction as an inaugural member of UVA’s University Academy of Teaching "in recognition of long-term commitment to - and remarkable skill in - helping others to teach well, and in honor of exemplary expertise"